 Today is a well earned rest day, we leave Corvara and head to our Hotel in Merano, where you have the choice of going to the museum in Bolzano to see the Iceman or lounge at the pool at the Hotel.

-Leaving Merano we head up the valley to Coldrano before tackling the 22km category one climb of the Val Martello where Quintano had his victory in Stage 16 of the Giro 2014.
+After our rest day we leave Merano and head up the valley to Coldrano and ride the cycleway to Prato Allo Stelvio.
 We will then jump in the van for our first hand drive over the Stelvio to our accommodation in Bormio.

 Today is a loop ride from our hotel down to Mazzio di Valtellina, up and over the Passo Mortirolo to Ponte di Legno , Passo Gavia and return to Bormio.

 Day 13 ?
 Bormio to Lake di Cancano ?
 Bormio

 Today you can choose whether you ride, rest or explore, but face it your here to ride so today?s ride will be up to the picturesque Lake di Cancano.

 Day 14 ?
 Stelvio Loop

 Today is the Stelvio Loop!
 Starting in Bormio we head up the Stelvio from the south side which is approx 22km to the summit.
 The turnoff today is 3km from the top but as we all know if you haven?t gone all the way you haven?t done it.

 Leaving the top we ride back down to the Umbrail turnoff and cross into Switzerland for a 13km descent to Santa Maria Val M?stair.
 We then ride around to Prato Allo Stelvio, regroup and then It is now time to tackle the 48 hairpins to the top.

 Arriving at the top of the Stelvio, souvenirs, refreshments await you before downhill ride to Bormio.